-Provides varying degrees of securing UEFI variables.
-When set to Standard (the default), UEFI variables are accessible in the operating system per the UEFI specification.
+UEFI Variable Provides varying degrees of securing UEFI variables.
+When set to Standard (the default), UEFI variables are Access accessible in the operating system per the UEFI specification.
 When set to Controlled, selected UEFI variables are protected in the environment and new UEFI boot entries are forced to be at the end of the current boot order.

-Secure Boot Enables Secure Boot, where the BIOS authenticates each pre-boot image by using the certificates in the Secure Boot Policy.
-Secure Boot is set to Disabled by default.
+Secure Boot Enables Secure Boot, where the BIOS authenticates each pre-boot image by using the certificates in the Secure certificates.
+Secure Boot policy is set to Standard by default.